Kashu7100/Kashu7100.github.io/_pages/about.md

 About Me
 ======
-- I am a research associate at the [AICV lab](https://uark-aicv.github.io/) led by Dr. [Ngan Le](https://www.nganle.net/) at the University of Arkansas, Fayetteville.
-Previously, I was advised by Dr. [Yue Chen](https://bme.gatech.edu/bme/faculty/Yue-Chen) in the Mechanical Engineering Department.
+I am a research associate at the [AICV lab](https://uark-aicv.github.io/) led by Dr. [Ngan Le](https://www.nganle.net/) at the University of Arkansas, Fayetteville.

-- I received a Master of Science in Computer Science in 2023 and a Bachelor of Science in Mechanical Engineering in 2020 from the University of Arkansas, Fayetteville with *Summa Cum Laude*.
+Concurrently, I am serving as a visiting researcher at the [Machine Learning for Signal Processing Group](http://mlsp.cs.cmu.edu/), led by Dr. [Bhiksha Raj](http://mlsp.cs.cmu.edu/people/bhiksha/), within the Language Technologies Institute at Carnegie Mellon University.

-- My research interests focus on deep learning and robotics.
-In particular, I am interested in human/animal intelligence and locomotion, and replicating the intelligent behavior in machines.
+My academic journey includes a Master's degree in Computer Science, conferred in 2023, with a research focus on vision-and-language integration, mentored by Dr. [Ngan Le](https://www.nganle.net/).

-- I personally own Go1 Edu by Unitree as my pet.
+This followed a Bachelor's degree in Mechanical Engineering, achieved in 2020 from the same institution, where I graduated *Summa Cum Laude* (highest honors).

 Recent News
 ======